oddbird/oddsite/content/herman/index.rst

   :target: https://circleci.com/gh/oddbird/sassdoc-theme-herman

-Pattern libraries and style guides help keep the code and style of your site consistent, while facilitating communication between designers and developers.
+Pattern libraries and style guides help keep the code and design of your site consistent, while facilitating communication between designers and developers.
-But documentation can be difficult, especially if it lives outside the source code being documented – and there's nothing worse than an out-of-date pattern library.
+But documentation can be difficult to maintain, especially if it lives too far from the code – and there's nothing worse than an out-of-date pattern library.
 Herman is here to help make documentation simple, keeping it inline with the source code of the project,